Sumiza/sshban/README.md

 # sshban
 Couldn't install fail2ban on a specific server but was getting annoyed by someone trying to access it.
-If you can use fail2ban (https://github.com/fail2ban/fail2ban) I would very much recommend it.
+If you can use fail2ban (https://github.com/fail2ban/fail2ban) I would very much recommend it, but this is an option if needed.

 * Bans IPs that fail with wrong passwords/users/sshkeys.<br />
 * Uses iptables to drop IPs.<br />